rbaileycs/B_Tree_Book/README.md

      #QUERY CLASS:
             This class chould reference BTree and be able to see how many times any subsequece has happened.
+  READ ---> Ryan: working on Query.
+Base class should be nearly finished.
+Need read/write
+            done for testing.
+Read/Write should be the next step.

      #OPTIONAL!!
      ------------